petercorke/machinevision-toolbox-python/README.md

 and image metadata, rather than just a native object holding pixel data.
 The many functions become methods of the image object which reduces namespace pollutions, and allows the easy expression of sequential operations using "dot chaining".

+The first version was created by Dorian Tsai during 2020, and based on the MATLAB version.